-In times of a worldwide pandemic, the election of a new US president, ‘MeToo’ and ‘Fridays for Future’, to name but a few examples, one thing becomes palpable: the emotional impact of media on individuals and society cannot be underestimated.
+In times of a worldwide pandemic, the election of a new US president, "MeToo," and "Fridays for Future," to name but a few examples, one thing becomes palpable: the emotional impact of media on individuals and society cannot be underestimated.
 The relations between media, people, and society are to a great extent based on human emotions.
-Emotions are essential in understanding how media messages are processed and how media affect individual and social behaviour as well as public social life.
+Emotions are essential in understanding how media messages are processed and how media affect individual and social behavior as well as public social life.

 This compelling and authoritative Handbook is an essential reference tool for scholars and students of media, communication science, media psychology, emotion, cognitive and social psychology, cultural studies, media sociology, and related fields.